fractal6/fractal6.go/README.md

 Business-logic layer, API, backend for [Fractale](https;//fractale.co).

-The Fractal6 data structures are defined in the **Fractal6 schema**, used as the single source of truth for GraphQL data relations and queries, located in the separate repository (https://code.skusku.site/fractal6/fractal6-schema/-/tree/master/graphql).
-See the [generate files](#generate-files) section to see how to re-generate code.
+The Fractal6 data structures are defined in the **Fractal6 schema** and represent the single source of truth for GraphQL data relations and queries.
+It is located in the separate repository (https://code.skusku.site/fractal6/fractal6-schema/-/tree/master/graphql).
+See the [Generate files](#generate-files) section to see how to re-generate code.

 ## Install and run databases

-#### Dgraph
+#### 1) DB - Dgraph

 The backend rely on [Dgraph](https://github.com/dgraph-io/dgraph) to store and query data.